efren-palacios/duellinks/_posts/content/guides/deck-types/2018-01-01-six-samurai-guide-by-frozenkingk0.md

 This skill could see some use, however in a more control oriented variant of the Six Samurai deck.
 If the meta were to slow down substantially, this could see some play.
 However, as of now, it is quite useless.

 * {Balance}:
 A balance list could see some relevance alongside the control variant of Six Samurais, but again, I don’t believe the control variant is fast enough to keep up with the current meta in Duel Links.

+* {Duel, Standby!}:
+Another skill which gives us an extra card in hand to set up for OTK’s.
+Six Samurai can get away with this skill due to having many ways of dealing with your opponent's card advantage when they also get an extra card in hand.
+If you take this skill, you’ll be looking to go second and have the tools in your deck to wipe backrow ({Hey, Trunade!}, {Cosmic Cyclone}, etc) and deal with a monster (Enemy Controller, Hand of the Six Samurai) and finish them off with Great Shogun Shien + Grandmaster of the Six Samurai.
+A fun skill to use and one which should be taken quite seriously.

 ---